vukbatanovic/SentiComments.SR/README.md

 ## Acknowledgement
 The annotation of the SentiComments.SR dataset was supported by the [Regional Linguistic Data Initiative](http://reldi.spur.uzh.ch/) (*ReLDI*) via the Swiss National Science Foundation grant no. 160501.

+## License
+The SentiComments.SR dataset is available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+The entire text of the license can be found [here](http://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

+If you wish to use this dataset for a commercial product, please contact me at: vuk.batanovic / at / ic.etf.bg.ac.rs